canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/Roadmap.md

 ### Focus -- Awareness
 * Myth-Busting - info graphic
+  * What is open source software and how does it work?
+Talk about the entire eco-system including peer-review process, cummunity contributions, reviews, plugin/module store, version release process, monetization model (e.g., donations, support, etc.)
   * Why Open Source - why does it matter for our people?
   * What can they learn?
+  * Security myth busting
   * How will it support their career & marketability?
   * How will it help their business & organization?
+  * Governance implications
+  * Where do you even start (e.g. Identify problem, User Requirements, GCEARB, RFP)?
+  * IP implications - might have software that includes copyrighted code and Open Source.
+Might not be the right location for this item.

 * Co-location w/ private sector - working open

 ### Focus -- Culture